|Kuyt and Van Persie|

 |Puck Van Heel|

 With Chinese ancestry, Tscheu La Ling was known for his career with Ajax in the late 1970's and his partnership with Simon Tahamata, another player with Asian background there.
 He also played for Den Haag, Panthinaikos, Marseilles and Feyenoord.
 He was capped 12 times for Oranje between 1977 and 1982.
-He played for both Ajax and Holland in the post-Cruyff era.
+He played for both Ajax and Netherlands in the post-Cruyff era.
 His surname in Chinese is actually Ling.

 LW: Arie de Vroet (Oud-Beijerland)